derekeden/trackio/README.md

 This library was written using Python 3.10, it is recommended to use this version.
 It has not been tested on other versions.

-This library requires `gdal` >= 3.5.1 and `Cython` libraries, thus creating an environment is recommended.
+This library uses specific `GDAL` and `rasterio` wheels, so it's recommended to create a fresh environment.

-If using Anaconda/Miniconda, run this from the `trackio` folder **in this order**:
+If using Anaconda/Miniconda, run this from the `trackio` folder:

 `conda create -n trackio python=3.10`

 `conda activate trackio`

-`conda install -c conda-forge gdal`

-`conda install -c conda-forge rasterio`

-`conda install -c conda-forge geopandas`

-`pip install ./trackio/supporting/inpoly-python-0.2.0.zip` (might need to download Visual Studio C++ Dev Tools for Windows; the link will be in the error, just follow the instructions to install)

 `pip install .`

+**Please note for the `inpoly` library, it requires Visual Studio C++ Dev Tools for Windows.
+If you don't have it already, the link will be in the error message, just follow the instructions to download then redo the trackio installation.**

 ## Overall Structure